EDUlib/edx-documentation/en_us/release_notes/source/website/index.rst

 February 26, 2015
 ******************

-* When a student tried to verify their identity on an iPad, the student received a "No Flash Detected" error message.
+* Previously, when students used an iPad to verify their identities, they received a "No Flash Detected" error message.
 This problem has been fixed.
   (ECOM-859)

 * In some situations, students who verified their identity saw "Honor Code" as their certificate track.
 This problem has been fixed.
 (ECOM-1088)